 We also monitor the continuing environment of political and economic uncertainty.
-Brexit has had a limited direct impact, aside from a modest increase in stock levels to manage supply chain risk, which has proved helpful in managing the COVID-19 crisis.
+Supply chain management continues to be an area of focus as we see the implications of the COVID-19 recovery, Brexit and the events in Ukraine.
+Brexit has had a limited direct impact, aside from a modest planned increase in stock levels to manage supply chain risk, which has proved helpful in managing the COVID-19 crisis.

-Having considered the factors noted above there are no material impacts on either the going concern statement or the period covered by the viability statement.
+Having considered the factors noted above there are no material impacts on either the going concern statement on page 10, or the period covered by the viability statement (page 11).